-The library collection includes approximately 77,000 books and 293 periodical subscriptions.
-The collection also includes electronic resources, microfilm, CDs, audiotapes, videotapes, and DVDs.
-Library materials can be located by using the library's catalog, which is available on the Internet and can be accessed via the library's website by selecting the link "Search Catalog."
-Electronic resources, including newspaper and magazine articles, as well as scholarly journal articles, ebooks, and literary criticism, are available from the library's website by selecting the link "eResources."
-Most electronic articles can be printed or emailed.
+The library collection includes approximately 77,000 books and more than 250 periodical subscriptions.
+The collection also includes more than 32 electronic resources, microfilm, CDs, videotapes, and DVDs.
+Library materials can be located by using the library's online catalog, which is available on the Internet and can be accessed via the library's website by selecting the link "Search Catalog."

+Electronic resources, including newspaper and magazine articles, as well as scholarly journal articles, ebooks, and literary criticism, are available from the library's website from on campus computers and through the MyVCCCD page from off campus.